Lyn Ossome: Career

-Ossome's research focusses particularly on gendered labour, queer feminist history and gendered violence, as well as agrarian and land studies.
+Ossome's research focuses particularly on gendered labour, queer feminist history and gendered violence, as well as agrarian and land studies.
 Her work on feminism includes articles on Arab refugee women, Kenyan media and anti-rape discourse, and agrarian movements in Africa.

 Her 2018 book Gender, Ethnicity and Violence in Kenya’s Transitions to Democracy: States of Violence examined 'the democratization process and sexual/gendered violence observed against women during electioneering periods in Kenya'.
 In 2021, she co-edited the volume Labour Questions in the Global South.

 She is an editorial board member of Agrarian South: Journal of Political Economy, and serves on the advisory board of Feminist Africa.

 In 2016, Ossome was a visiting scholar at the National Chiao Tung University in Taiwan.
 She was also Visiting Presidential Professor in Women's, Gender and Sexuality Studies at Yale University from 2016-17.

 Ossome serves on the board of the International Association for Feminist Economics (IAFFE), and the executive committee of the Council for the Development of Social Science Research in Africa (CODESRIA).